Skip to main content

 If you get stuck or have questions:

-• Ask in the pull request — Maintainers and other contributors can help
+• Ask in your pull request — maintainers and contributors can help

-• Join the community Discord — Connect with other makers for real-time help
+• Join the Kinky Makers Discord — connect with other makers for real-time help

-We appreciate contributors of all skill levels.
+We welcome contributors of all skill levels.
 Don’t hesitate to ask questions—the community is here to help you succeed.